oscardepp/CADProjects/README.md

   <figcaption>10 rib, 2-inch spacing design.
 Other designs included a 4-inch and 8-inch spacing, as well as a 20-rib and 40-rib design.</figcaption>
 </p>

+## A little on Thin Airfoil Theory
+In order to optimize our designs, we considered important factors to airfoil like $\alpha$, drag coefficient, moment coefficient, lift-to-drag ratios, and other important factors.
+A key factor that helped when determining the best airfoil was the graphs provided under each airfoil design.
+The combination of pressure and shear forces result in forces we know as lift and drag–more information can be found [here](https://aerotoolbox.com/lift-drag-moment-coefficient/).

 <p align="center">
   <img src="https://github.com/oscardepp/CADProjects/blob/main/images/wing.png"  width="500" height="500" / >
   <figcaption> Finalized 3-D printed assembly.  </figcaption>